sovulent/sovulent.github.io/_projects/packet-sniffer.md

 ---
-title: Packet Sniffer
+title: "Packet Sniffer (Python)"
-description: A lightweight Python tool to monitor and analyze local network traffic.
+description: "A lightweight script to monitor and log local network traffic."
-status: In Progress
+status: "In Progress"
 ---